 Workers Compensation Attorney for Occupational Disease Claims in Virginia

-In Virginia injured employees can receive workers compensation benefits not only when they suffer an injury by accident but also when they contract a disease caused by their employment.
-The Virginia Workers Compensation Commission has jurisdiction over these occupational disease claims.
-And though occupational disease workers comp claims make up a small percentage of all claims filed, they often require litigation because of their complexity and the cost of medical treatment required to treat the illnesses.
+In Virginia employees can receive workers compensation benefits not only when they suffer an injury by accident but also when they contract an occupational disease caused by their employment.
+The Virginia Workers Compensation Commission has jurisdiction over these occupational illness claims.
+And though occupational disease workers comp claims make up a small percentage of all claims filed, they often require litigation and a workers’ compensation hearing because of their complexity and the cost of medical treatment required to treat the illnesses.

 This article provides an overview of the occupational disease claim process in Virginia.
-We recommend that you contact an experienced workers comp attorney if you believe that you’ve contracted an illness because of your work.
-With a skilled representative in your corner you have a better chance of getting approved for benefits and negotiating a lump sum workman’s comp settlement.
+We recommend that you contact an experienced workers comp lawyer if you believe that you’ve contracted an illness because of your work.
+With a skilled representative in your corner you have a better chance of getting approved for benefits – including the payment of lifetime medical expenses, temporary total disability payments, and compensation for permanent impairment – and negotiating a lump sum workers compensation settlement.

 Do I Have an Occupational Disease or Illness Claim under Virginia Workers Comp?

 Before we determine whether an injured worker has an occupational disease claim, we investigate and search for the answers to several questions.
 Below is a list of questions we review before asking the Commission to refer a client’s case to a workers compensation hearing based on a work-related disease.

 Did you suffer an accident or an occupational disease?